marsharine-cs/Software_Engineering-Projects/README.md

 ## 🎯 Skills Demonstrated

-This project demonstrates experience with:
+This portfolio project demonstrates experience with:

 * Front-end web development
-* HTML page structure
+* Semantic HTML
 * CSS styling and layout
 * Responsive web design
-* JavaScript fundamentals
 * User interface development
+* Accessibility-conscious web structure
 * Project organization
 * Git branching and version control
 * GitHub repository management
 * Web deployment workflows

+The projects showcased within the portfolio additionally demonstrate skills such as:

+* JavaScript fundamentals
+* User-input processing
+* Interactive web applications
+* Technical documentation
+* Structured data presentation
+* Web-based professional content

 ---

+## 👩🏽‍💼 Professional Focus

+My professional background brings together **information technology, technical support, education, web development, cybersecurity foundations, and problem-solving**.

+I am particularly interested in the intersection of technology and education and in using technical knowledge to create practical solutions and help others better understand technology.

+---

+## 🎓 Education

+**Bachelor of Science in Information Technology & Security** University of Phoenix

+**Associate of Arts in Elementary Education and Teaching**

+---

 ## 🌱 Continued Development

-This portfolio represents an earlier stage of my development journey and is being maintained as part of my broader software engineering portfolio.
+This portfolio represents projects created at different stages of my development journey.

-As my skills and project collection continue to grow, I plan to refine the presentation, improve accessibility and responsiveness, and incorporate additional projects and technologies.
+I continue to strengthen my technical skills, improve earlier projects, expand my software development knowledge, and build new applications as my experience grows.

+Earlier projects are maintained not only as examples of completed work, but also as documentation of continued technical growth.

 ---